kedro-org/kedro/docs/source/06_resources/01_faq.md

  - **Ability to support big data operations**.
 Kedro supports big data operations by allowing you to use PySpark on your projects.
 We also look at processing dataframes differently to both tools as we consider entire dataframes and do not make use of the slower line-by-line data stream processing.
  - **Project structure**.
 Kedro provides a built-in project structure from the beginning of your project configured for best-practice project management.
  - **Automatic dependency resolution for pipelines**.
 The `Pipeline` module also maps out dependencies between nodes and displays the results of this in a sophisticated but easy to understand directed acyclic graph.
- - Extensibility

-## How is Kedro similar to other projects?

-* Kedro's pipeline syntax is absolutely minimal (even supporting lambdas for simple transitions), and is inspired by the [Clojure library core.graph](https://github.com/plumatic/plumbing)

-* Kedro provides wrappers for existing, familiar, data sources and borrows APIs directly from Pandas and Spark, allowing rapid uptake with no new API to learn to use the Data Catalog.

 ## What is data engineering convention?